balthazar/mongosync/README.md

 # mongosync

+This project intent is to provide an easy way to deploy and run mongosync, a tool to synchronize data between Mongo clusters, on Kubernetes.

 ### Deployment

 Update the `cluster0` and `cluster1` fields in the manifest and apply it to create the deployment.